-When choosing flooring materials for a commercial washroom, it’s important to strike a balance between durability and aesthetics while staying on-budget, and that can be tough.
+When choosing materials for a commercial washroom floors, it’s important to strike a balance between durability and aesthetics while staying on-budget, and that can be tough.
 Even though the washroom is tucked away out of sight, it should have the same vibe as the rest of the establishment, whether that means installing a chandelier in the washroom of your fancy boutique or constructing the bathroom walls from reclaimed wood in a rustic steakhouse.
 The flooring can make or break the washroom, so it’s important to choose carefully.
 Here are some things to consider when making flooring choices, along with a few of our recommendations.

 What to Keep in Mind

 There’s a lot to consider when you’re choosing commercial washroom floors.
 Here are the six most important considerations.

 Ease of cleaning.
 Nothing will disgust customers like a dirty bathroom–or one that just looks dirty.
 Choosing flooring that can be easily cleaned with commercial solutions is a must for the washroom floor, but it’s also important to choose flooring that looks clean to begin with.
 Some flooring patterns and styles can make a dirty washroom floor look even dirtier than it is.

 Water resistance.
 It’s inevitable that the washroom floor will see its share of water, whether from splashes from the sink, an overflowing toilet, or a wet mop.
 Choosing a water-resistant floor is crucial for the commercial washroom if you want to avoid serious damage that can make your washroom look old and worn.
 Although most flooring types can be sealed against moisture, the need for regular sealing increases maintenance costs.
 Ideally, the washroom floor should be naturally impervious to moisture.